rhubarb-geek-nz/Joinery/Joinery/README.md

 # rhubarb-geek-nz.Joinery
-Join-Array tool for PowerShell
+Join Tools for PowerShell

+## Join-Array

-This tool joins arrays in the same manner as `Join-String` by simple concatenation.
+Join-Array joins arrays in the same manner as `Join-String` by simple concatenation.

 ```
 Join-Array -InputObject <IEnumerable> -Type <type> [<CommonParameters>]